A Look At My Psygnosis Amiga Collection

 Verdict: Cool box, looks very pre-Amiga.

-When my and my girlfriend gave it a second chance then we couldn’t let go of it, addictive gameplay, 50hz scrolling, and great graphics make this game one of her favorites of all time.
-We must have played the game 50+ hours in 2 players and probably the same in single player too.
+When my girlfriend and my girlfriend gave it a second chance then we couldn’t let go of it.
+The addictive gameplay, 50Hz scrolling, and great graphics make this game one of her favourites of all time.
+We must have played the game 50+ hours in 2 players and probably the same in single player, too.

 Chasing rabbits has never been as fun before and the only time it has been as fun as this was when Rayman Raving Rabbids came out in the mid-2000s.